Introduction

 For immunofluorescence staining of cell cultures, samples were initially washed three times with PBS for 5 mins after fixation.
 The cells were then blocked with 10% Donkey Serum (DKS) in PBS for 1 hour, followed by incubation with the primary antibody overnight, diluted in the same blocking solution.
 The following primary antibodies were utilized: Rat Anti-Myelin Basic Protein (MBP; 1:500, Biorad) and Rabbit Anti-Oligodendrocyte transcription factor 2 (Olig2; 1:500, Abcam).
 The cells were then washed three times with PBS 1x for 5 mins, followed by incubation with secondary antibodies, diluted in the blocking solution, for 1 hour.
 The cells were washed three more times with PBS 1x for 5 mins.

-Images were captured using a Leica SP8 Laser Confocal or an Olympus IX81FV1000.
-For cell culture imaging, 8-10 photos per well were taken for each well or slice.
-For tissue image analysis and 3D reconstruction of platelet localisation ImageJ/Fiji (version 2.1.0/1.53 h) and Imaris (Bitplane, version 9.3.1, and 9.9.0) were used.
+Images were captured using a Leica SP8 Laser Confocal, a Zeiss LSM 980 Confocal or an Olympus IX81FV1000.
+For cell culture imaging, 8-10 photos per well were quantified for each well using an automated macro in ImageJ/Fiji.
+For in-vivo imaging, 3-5 photos were quantified per animal by a blinded observer.
+For tissue image analysis and 3D reconstruction of platelet localisation, ImageJ/Fiji (version 2.1.0/1.53 h) and Imaris (Bitplane, version 9.3.1, and 9.9.0) were used.

 Oil-red O Staining